kpascual/basketball-data-scraper/README.md

 export PYTHONPATH
 ```

-* Go to the libscrape/config
+* Go to the config/ folder
-* Copy constants_example.py to constants.py, and edit rows 3-8 in constants.py with the path containing this repo.
+* Copy config/constants_example.py to config/constants.py, and edit rows 3-8 in constants.py with the path containing this repo.

 ```
-cd libscrape/config
-cp constants_example.py constants.py
+cp config/constants_example.py config/constants.py
 ```

-* Go back to your root folder
 * Copy configg_example.py to configg.py

 ```